Check us out on Facebook@ Crossroads Community Church Youth

 How do you think we are doing??
 Please use the contact form to let us know and provide feedback.

-Thomas is currently a locally licensed Pastor and the Youth Director at Crossroads Community Church.
+Thomas is currently a District licensed Pastor and the Youth Director at CrossRoads Community Church.
 He is currently enrolled at Nazarene Bible College and is pursuing the requirements for Ordination.
 Please fill out a contact form if you have any questions for him or about the youth ministry or if you need prayer.